 Sharing experiences or concern

-We encourage current or former patients who wish to share experiences or concerns regarding Dr. George Tyndall’s behavior or who feel they experienced sexual misconduct by a physician at the student health center to contact the dedicated helpline number: (888) 961-9273 or visit the following website: USC COMPLIANCE REPORTING.
+We encourage current or former patients who wish to share experiences or concerns regarding Dr. George Tyndall’s behavior or who feel they experienced sexual misconduct by a health care provider at the student health center to contact the dedicated helpline number: (888) 961-9273 or visit the following website: USC COMPLIANCE REPORTING.
 We understand how difficult this may be, and we pledge to handle your outreach with compassion and sensitivity.
 We stand resolute in bringing all facts—however difficult—to light.

 We also encourage any current or former students who wish to receive support to visit this website to arrange services.
 For any former student health center patients who need further support, we are also providing the option for free counseling with a provider of their choosing, which can be accessed through a third party and without further contact with the university at 888-961-9273 or email@example.com

 On May 24, 2018, the U.S. Department of Education Office for Civil Rights (OCR) informed the University that it was opening a directed investigation into the University’s response to reports about former employee George Tyndall.
 The University has been working collaboratively with OCR to provide responsive information in connection with OCR’s review into the University’s response to reports about former employee George Tyndall.
 Please see the attached notice from OCR regarding the opportunity to meet with OCR on campus on Wednesday, October 10, 2018.

 The University embraces and supports OCR’s goal to maintain a campus free from harassment and discrimination.
 Students, faculty, staff, and third parties can contact Gretchen Dahlinger Means, the University’s Title IX Coordinator and Executive Director of the Office of Equity and Diversity (OED), to share concerns, seek information about resources, reporting options, and University policies, or make a report.
 The University’s Title IX policies are available online at: